pegros/PEG_LIST/help/sfpegKpiListCmp.md

-Configuration is quite straigthforward in the App Builder, basically requiring to select an existing **sfpegKpiList__mdt** custom metadata configuration record and setting some additional display parameters (e.g. SLDS CSS classes for the wrapping div).<br/>
+Configuration is quite straigthforward in the App Builder, basically requiring to select an existing **sfpegKpiList__mdt** custom metadata configuration record and setting some additional display parameters (e.g. SLDS CSS classes for the wrapping div).
 ![KPI List App Builder Configuration](/media/sfpegKpiConfiguration.png)